-The first option to launch at the start of 2022 was Mears Connect.
+The first option to launch was Mears Connect.
 That offers airport transportation service via high occupancy vehicles, including buses and vans.
 This is the “spiritual successor” of Disney’s Magical Express, using the exact same buses as its predecessor (Mears was the operator of DME and owned the buses).
 We have more up-to-date details, in Reservations & Pricing for Mears Connect, Disney’s Magical Express Replacement.

-Above is a look at the range of bus wraps that the Sunshine Flyer offers.
+Turning back to the buses, above is a look at the range of wraps that the Sunshine Flyer offers on its main fleet.
 Just like the variety of themed Disney Skyliner gondola designs, it’ll be fun to spot the different train models.
 Should be a good time for kids with a degree of “re-rideability.”

 The Sunshine Flyer’s buses are late model, premium buses with themes that center around old-fashioned passenger cars and train engines.
 From the bus designs to staff dressed as 1920s rail conductors and engineers, the motorcoaches effectively serve as time-machines, offering a glimpse into 1920s train travel.